shafin90/taskManager_backend/README.md

 # Task Manager Backend

-A scalable NestJS backend for managing tasks with MongoDB integration.
+A scalable NestJS backend for managing tasks with MongoDB integration, JWT auth, validation, and Swagger docs.

 ## Features